vikasMotwani/django_bookstore/README.md

 ### urls

 Now to make our class based views work we need url routing.
-By default we have a single urls.py file in our ecom_project directory and not in books app.
+By default we have a single urls.py file in our django_bookstore directory and not in books app.
 So lets create a urls.py file in our app (why so ? so that django can easily find which url is working for which app, therfore instead of putting all urls in a single file its better to create seperate urls.py file for each app).
 Inside your books app create a new urls.py file. (you can do it by using your IDE or by following below code)

 for linux users

 $touch books/urls.py

-Before putting some code in this file go to ecom_project folder and open urls.py file.
+Before putting some code in this file go to django_bookstore folder and open urls.py file.
 Update this file in the follwing manner

 	from django.contrib import admin
 	from django.urls import path, include # changes